armory/docs/content/en/docs/spinnaker/using-dinghy.md

 {{ local_module "/local_modules/stage.minimal.wait.localmodule" }}
 ```

-When Dinghy sees that there's a `local_module` being sent inside a `module`, it throws the following error message: `calling local_module from a module is not allowed`.
+When the Pipelines as Code service (Dinghy) sees that there's a local module being sent inside a module, it throws the following error message: `calling local_module from a module is not allowed`.
 For the given example scenario, the following error occurs:

 ```
 Parsing dinghyfile failed: template: dinghy-render:12:11: executing "dinghy-render" at <module "stage.minimal.wait.module">: error calling module: error rendering imported module 'stage.minimal.wait.module': template: dinghy-render:6:3: executing "dinghy-render" at <local_module "/local_modules/stage.minimal.wait.localmodule">: error calling local_module: /local_modules/stage.minimal.wait.localmodule is a local_module, calling local_module from a module is not allowed
 ```

-## Deleting Stale Pipelines
+## Deleting stale pipelines

 If you want any pipelines in the spinnaker application that are not part of the `dinghyfile` to be deleted automatically when the `dinghyfile` is updated, then you can set `deleteStalePipelines` to `true` in the JSON like so: